Prominent environmental economist lashes out at RIVM Heat Plan: 'This is unbelievable'

 Giga problem

-For Jetske Bouma, who works with various universities, an adjustment of the advice cannot come soon enough.
+For Jetske Bouma, who works together with various universities, an adjustment of the advice cannot come soon enough.
 An email to the RIVM has already been sent. ,,We really have a huge problem to deal with.
 We are seeing the effects of climate change more and more.
 This vicious circle will only get worse, especially if we all start buying air conditioners.
 We have a reality that we have to deal with.
-That is not fun, but we are not going to solve this problem with an energy-hungry air conditioner.
+That’s not fun, but we’re not going to solve this problem with an energy-hungry air conditioner.
 We just make it worse and worse.”

-With her message on LinkedIn, which had already been liked more than 1200 times late Wednesday evening, Bouma finally gives a penetrating message to all of us.
+With her message on LinkedIn, which had already been liked more than 1400 times on Thursday morning, Bouma finally gives a penetrating message to all of us.
 Why can’t we learn our lessons and finally start greening our cities, de-stoning our gardens, retaining our water, caring for our ecosystems and slowing down our pace to become resilient again? and cope with heat and other adversities?”

 More and more air conditioners